-If you are extracting files then you must specify their accurate names along with the path so they can be printed by using the “--list" or "-t” option.
+If you are extracting files, you must specify their accurate names along with the path so they can be printed using the --list or -t option.

-If you want to extract one or more directories from the archive then you can use the following syntax of the command.
-It is somehow similar to the way you extract the files from the archive.
+If you want to extract one or more directories from the archive, then you can use the following command syntax.
+It is similar to how you extract the files from the archive.

 tar -xf archive.tar.gz dir_name1 dir_name2

-If you are trying to extract files that do not even exist then you will get an error as shown below.
+If you are trying to extract files that do not even exist, you will get an error, as shown below.

 tar -xf archive.tar.gz README